Deepa-RA/pinterest-data-pipeline804/README.md

 ```
 ### Running the project
 1) The directory /documentation contains guidance for completing each milestone
-2) The directory /Databricks_notebooks contains notebooks used in Databricks for Batch processing the data
+2) The directory /Databricks_notebooks contains two further directories for the Batch processing and Stream processing parts of this project.
+The notebooks within here are run in Databricks.
+3) The directory /scripts contain the python scripts `user_posting_emulation.py` and `user_posting_emulation_streaming.py` to send data to the Kafka topics and Kinesis streams respectively.